zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 There are also buttons which allow you to perform various actions on your app and environment.
 These are described in the sections below.

-#### Reorder Environments -> Environment Settings
+#### Reorder Environments > Environment Settings

-Its also possible to adjust the order of the environments in the environment overview page.
-The environments can be moved up or down the order by pressing the arrow.
-You can navigate to the ordering page by clicking on **Environment Settings** button next to **Create Environment** button.
+You can adjust the order of the environments on the **Environment Overview** page.
+To move the environments up or down, press the arrow.
+You can navigate to the ordering page by clicking the **Environment Settings** button next to **Create Environment** button.

 {{< figure src="/attachments/deployment/private-cloud/private-cloud-deploy/RedorderEnvironment.png" class="no-border" >}}

 ##### Stop/Start Application

-If the app is not currently running (**Replicas Running** is set to *None*) you will see **Start** Application.
-Clicking this will immediately trigger the app to begin running by increasing the number of replicas.
+If the app is not currently running (**Replicas Running** is set to *None*), the **Start Application** option is available.
+Clicking this option starts the app by increasing the number of replicas.

 If the app is currently running, clicking **Stop Application** immediately stops the application by reducing the number of replicas to zero.